uschpc/reframe-tests/USAGE.md

 git clone https://github.com/uschpc/reframe-tests.git
 ```

-A shared installation of the test suite is available in `/apps/reframe/reframe-tests`.

-To use the test suite, source the [use-reframe.sh](scripts/use-reframe.sh) script.
-For example:
+To use the test suite, source the [use-reframe.sh](scripts/use-reframe.sh) script from within the Git repo:

 ```
 cd reframe-tests
-source scripts/use-reframe.sh $PWD
+source scripts/use-reframe.sh
 ```

 This script will load ReFrame and the required configuration files for the cluster that you are logged into.
-Of course, you can manually load ReFrame and the configuration files as needed, such as for development purposes.
+Of course, you can also manually load ReFrame and the configuration files as needed, such as for development purposes.

+Note that this setup assumes you are running commands from within the `reframe-tests` Git repo directory, using it as the working directory with relative paths.

 The configuration files are stored in `config`: